dick757175-collab/my-first-project/README.md

 # About my first project on GitHub
-## This is my first project on GitHub
 Hello everyone!
 My name is Li Ming, and I am a 14-year-old student.
 I am very glad to introduce myself to all of you.
 I am a sunny and friendly boy.
 I always keep a smile on my face and love making new friends.
 In study, I am hard-working and careful.
 I like thinking independently and discussing problems with my classmates.
 I believe persistence can help me make progress every day.
 Although I may have some shortcomings in my study, I will keep trying my best to improve myself.
 I have many hobbies that make my life colorful.
 Reading is my favorite hobby.
 I love reading storybooks and science books, because they open a new world for me and teach me lots of knowledge.
 Besides, I like playing basketball in my spare time.
 It not only makes my body strong and healthy, but also teaches me the importance of teamwork.
 On weekends, I also enjoy helping my parents do housework.